 Extended Day 12:00pm - 2:00 pm

-The Cathedral of St. Paul Nursery School began operation in the Fall of 2007 as a joint effort of the Clergy, Parish Council and a group of parents who want to give their children a nursery school experience with an Orthodox Christian perspective to achieve this goal, at a fee within the means of many families in our community.
+The Cathedral of St. Paul Nursery School began operation in the Fall of 2007 as a joint effort of the Clergy, Parish Council and a group of parents who want to give their children a nursery school experience with a christian perspective at very affordable tuition rates.

 We believe that a child who feels good about himself or herself is ready to try anything.
-At St. Paul Nursery we use a positive approach to real life opportunities for learning and advancement of skills.
+At The Cathedral of St. Paul Nursery School we use a positive approach to real life opportunities for learning and advancement of skills.